 How to choose the best rifle scope for 1000 yards

 As scopes of this caliber are not cheap by any means, a lot of consideration is needed for making the best purchase.
-At 1000 yards, you need more than just magnification, which is why we’ll go over each of the aspects that can affect your ability to make that shot.
+When it comes to rifle scope magnification for 1000 yards, you need more than just magnification, which is why we’ll go over each of the aspects that can affect your ability to make that shot.
 If you’re already aware of these, or if your budget speaks for itself, feel free to go back to the product list and pick the most suitable scope.
 But if you’re looking for more information, stick around.

 How does a scope function?